altruios/namshubettulpa/public/namshubettulpa/chapters/lions-tigers-and-bears.md

 # LIONS TIGERS AND BEARS
 {
 mn:M
-~Martha sat in the back of the police car, Albert driving and the scrawny police officer up front~ ~Felix sat next to her in the back and Rossin~
+~Martha sat in the back of the police car, Albert driving and the scrawny police officer up front.
+Felix sat next to her in the back~
+~And Rossin...
-~He just sort of floated in the middle of the divider, sitting on the armrest in front facing backwards.
+He just sort of floated in the middle of the divider, sitting on the armrest in front facing backwards.
 His front half was poking through the thick plastic~
 }
 {